 Home Health Agency May Provide Staffing Services

-Additionally, a home health agency may provide staffing services on a temporary basis to healthcare facilities (such as in-home physical therapy providers, nursing homes, and assistant living facilities).
+Additionally, a home health agency may provide staffing services on a temporary or long-term basis to healthcare facilities (such as in-home physical therapy providers, nursing homes, and assistant living facilities).
 Often times, the home health agency charges the healthcare facility about double what it pays the provider under a staffing arrangement.
 The healthcare facility then bills Medicare or the patients’ other insurance providers.

 Regulatory Requirement of Home Health Agency